jsouliss/ipHuntr/README.md

 # ipHuntr

-C program to enumerate hosts on the network
+- A tool to enumerate hosts on the network.
+- Hosts that respond back will be added to a list of active hosts.
+- Happy Hunting!